sarl/sarl-jekyll-website/docs/official/reference/bic/ExternalContextAccess.md

 knows the ID of the default space in the context to be involved in.
 If the given `expectedDefaultSpaceID` does not match the ID of the default space in the context `contextID`, then the access to the context is forbidden.

+The `join` function replies the reference to the joined context.

 <p markdown="1"><span class="label label-warning">Important Note</span> The context must already exist, and the default space inside this context must have the same ID as `expectedDefaultSpaceID`.</p>